needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/index.md

 To streamline setup of behaviors that use Actions, a [Default Input Actions Sample](samples.md#default-input-actions) is included with the package.

+#### Limitations with input action interactions

+Depending on the version of [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/index.html) added to a project, Input Actions used by the XR Controller (Action-based) may not be able to use [Interactions](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/Interactions.html) on some types of input controls.
+When Input System version 1.1.0-preview.2 and above is used, interactions are fully supported.
+With older versions, the value of an axis control binding will be compared to a threshold to determine whether the action is triggered.

 ## Debugger window

 The XR Interaction Toolkit Debugger window displays a top-down view of all the Input Devices, Interactables, and Interactors in a Scene.
 It also displays their relationship to each other and their parent Interaction Managers.
 To open this window, go to **Window &gt; Analysis &gt; XR Interaction Debugger** from Unity's main menu.